tkjelds/LitExplorer/README.md

 All four buttons respond with feedback if the requests are succesful or not.

 <h3>Graphics</h3>
 The graphics don't automatically update when the database is updated.
-Either refresh the browser window manually by pressing F5 or use the refresh button at the upper-right corner.
+Either refresh the browser window manually, e.g. by pressing F5, or use the refresh button at the upper-right corner of the page.